 The result: credible 7-day delivery, clearer dates at checkout, higher conversion and repeat purchase—while protecting your shipping margin.

-Q4: Can small and midsize brands implement EDD easily?
+FAQ4: Can small and midsize ecommerce brands implement Estimated Delivery Dates (EDD) easily?

-A: Yes.
-Platforms like Shopify, BigCommerce, and WooCommerce support EDD display using built-in fields or APIs such as EasyPost or Shippo.
+Yes.
+Ecommerce platforms like Shopify, BigCommerce, and WooCommerce support EDD display through native features, apps, or carrier APIs such as EasyPost and Shippo.
+Implementation typically requires aligning fulfillment cutoffs, carrier service levels, and real delivery data.

-Q5: What industries benefit most from 7-day fulfillment?
+FAQ5: Which industries benefit most from 7-day shipping and weekend fulfillment?